 Program At-A-Glance

-The Black & Indigenous Women’s Identities, Spirits, and Spiritualities certification is a 12-week immersive journey designed for women ready to reconnect with ancestral wisdom and healing traditions.
-Meeting weekly for two hours, this program blends scholarship, ritual, storytelling, and community dialogue to honor the legacies of our foremothers while addressing the lived realities of intergenerational trauma.
-Participants will engage in course readings, reflective practices, and collective discussions that restore wholeness and affirm the sacred presence of Black and Indigenous women in history and today.
-Beyond the classroom, a private discussion board and supplemental resources support continued integration and practice.
-This program offers both a personal and professional pathway to deepen healing-centered education, cultivate spiritual resilience, and reclaim the authority of our voices, bodies, and spirits.
+The Black & Indigenous Women’s Identities, Spirits, and Spiritualities certification is a 12-week immersive program for women ready to reconnect with ancestral wisdom and healing traditions.
+Meeting live each week, the program integrates scholarship, ritual, storytelling, and community dialogue to honor the legacies of our foremothers while addressing the realities of intergenerational trauma.
+Participants engage in guided readings, reflective practices, and group discussion, with access to a private discussion board and supplemental resources for continued integration.
+The certification supports both personal growth and professional development, helping participants deepen healing-centered knowledge, strengthen spiritual resilience, and reclaim the authority of their voices, bodies, and spirits.

 What You'll Learn